 - a.
 Start the Web Proxy tool to record web traffic.
-See the Help for that tool or the Micro Focus Fortify WebInspect Tools Guide. - b.
+See the Web Proxy Help or the Web Proxy chapter in the OpenTextTM Fortify WebInspect Tools Guide. - b.
 Log in to the target site legitimately and copy the URL of a protected page. - c.
 Log out and use the copied URL to try to access the protected page without logging in. - d.
 Compare the responses and identify a unique aspect of the response to the attempt to access the protected page without logging in. - e.
 Open the Regular Expression Editor tool.
-See the Help for that tool or the Micro Focus Fortify WebInspect Tools Guide. - f.
+See the Regular Expression Editor Help or the Regular Expression Editor chapter in the OpenTextTM Fortify WebInspect Tools Guide. - f.
 Construct a regex that reflects the unique aspect of the response to the attempt to access the protected page without logging in. - g.
 Copy the regex into the Regex field in the Logout Conditions Editor. - 4.
 Click OK to save the logout condition and close the Logout Conditions Editor.